-We recently added Laura Kalbag’s excellent book, Accessibility for everyone, to our reading list and it’s certainly one of our favourites: as website designers and developers, it is vital to helping guide our working practices for designing and developing more accessible websites.
+We recently added Laura Kalbag’s excellent book, Accessibility for Everyone, to our reading list and it’s certainly one of our favourites: as website designers and developers, it is vital to helping guide our working practices for designing and developing more accessible websites.
 There are so many considerations in making inclusive design work on the web.
 When it comes to Accessibility, Laura has really taken the time and care to explain the reasons why web Accessibility matters and what we mean by accessible design.
-In this review I’ve gone through some of the key areas of the book which I thought had some really valuable considerations essential to all the projects we work on.
+In this review we’ve gone through some of the key areas of the book which we thought had some really valuable considerations essential to all the projects we work on.

 Essential to an understanding of Accessibility is empathy, which Laura described with great clarity and relevance as to how best approach creating products for other people to fit their needs.
-One point that sticks with me is that:
+One point that sticks with us is that:

 the average accessibility professional is older than the average web professional

 We’re well aware of the physical and mental challenges we’ll face as we get older, but designing and developing the web to meet these challenges; serving older audiences isn’t something we get right all the time.
-It’s pleasing to see this topic highlighted in the book and is something I think we’re all more aware of now as a result.
+It’s pleasing to see this topic highlighted in the book and is something we think we’re all more aware of now as a result.
 Having a disability is much more widespread than some may think and, as Laura states, 16% of the UK’s working-age adults have a disability.
 This amounts to over 11 million people.

 Assistive software and hardware